-Whether you're using manual CPC or an automated bid strategy there are plenty of ways you can prevent over bidding and reduce wasted ad spend.
-Many believe that to show up in the top ad spot you have to be the highest bidder - but it's not that simple!
+Understanding PPC bidding is critical to the success of your Google Ad campaigns.
+Whether you’re using manual CPC or an automated bid strategy there are plenty of ways you can prevent over bidding and reduce wasted ad spend.
+Many believe that to show up in the top ad spot you have to be the highest bidder – but it’s not that simple!
 Yes, you have to have a competitive bid, but your ads relevance is just as important.
-Your landing page, ad copy, and keywords should all convey the same message.
+Furthermore, your landing page, ad copy, and keywords should all convey the same message.
 Using appropriate ad extensions can also improve your ads relevance, which affects other things like your search impression share and click-through-rate.

 Here are some other ways to prevent overbidding:

 Improve Keyword Quality Score

 It’s not enough to drive clicks anymore.
 You need to show that your ad performs as it should so that you can earn a good Quality Score and have your ad push down other advertisers.
 The higher your Quality Score, the lower your CPC will be.
 And the lower your CPC is, the less likely you are to be overbidding.

 Lowering your cost per conversion (CPC) is just one aspect of this equation.
 The ROI gained from your high quality score can be even more valuable by showing you are valuable to the advertiser.